ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/Official Certified Professional Machine Learning Engineer Study Guide/Ch4 Choosing the Right ML Infrastructure.md

 AutoML for text includes text classification, multilabel classification, entity extraction, and translation.

 GCP also has an AutoML solution specifically for the retail domain: Retail Search.
 It essentially allows retailers to use search algorithm similar in quality to Google's.
+A similar product exists called the Vision API Product Search, which allows products to be searched via an image.